Dauberville, Pennsylvania

 Dauberville is a census-designated place in Centre Township, Berks County, Pennsylvania, United States.
 It is located near the Schuylkill River near the Ontelaunee Township border.
 Students living in the town attend the Schuylkill Valley School District.

-The community is located within the Reading, PA Metropolitan Statistical Area and the Philadelphia CSA.
+The community is located within the Reading, PA Metropolitan Statistical Area and the Philadelphia metropolitan area.
 As of the 2020 census, the population was 762 residents.